Halo Infinite best controller settings – how to aim better in Halo multiplayer

 How to get the Halo Infinite best controller settings

 Naturally, getting perfect settings in Halo Infinite requires thorough trial and error, slowly tweaking away at the settings until you find your ideal layout.
-If you’re coming over from Valorant, then be sure to check out our Valorant to Halo Infinite sens guide to give you a headstart.

 If you really want to get into the fine art of the Halo Infinite best controller settings, then you’ll find the secret sauce to hitting heads lies in how you calibrate your Move Thumbstick and Look Thumbstick numbers.
 The long and short of it is you want to have your deadzones set to the lowest possible value where you don’t get stick drift.
-This maximises the responsiveness of your controller.
+This maximizes the responsiveness of your controller.

 There are currently two known methods to doing this, so try both and see which yields the best results for you.